ST ANTHONY’S VS ST BENEDICT’S – A proud SAINTS partnership

 In 2012, Bens were two wickets away from clinching a win at Kotahena thanks to a 10-wicket match bag from Yohan Soysa (7/15 & 3/46).
 Saranga Rajaguru (6/38) and Viraj Deepal (64) performed well for the visitors.

-Since the 1979 defeat, the Antonians have lost only once, beaten by 5 wickets at Pallekelle in 2017 under Mohamed Alfar, a couple of weeks before the 100th Trinity-Antonian encounter at the same venue.
+The Antonians suffered their first defeat since 1979 when they were beaten by 5 wickets at Pallekelle in 2017 under Mohamed Alfar, a couple of weeks before the 100th Trinity-Antonian encounter at the same venue.
 A splendid all-round performance by the current Sri Lankan star, Mahesh Theekshana (72 and 5/23 & 3/29) was instrumental in the Bens win.
 (SACK 128 & 127, SBC 154 & 105/5).

 BATTING RECORDS